• Home

 PSave to Pinterest

-The real magic here is the combination of textures: chewy chocolate cookie from the sandwiches, sticky-rich hot fudge, gooey caramel, airy Cool Whip, and crunchy toffee bits on top.
-Each layer freezes together into something that slices clean and holds its shape.
+What we really love is the variety of textures here.
+Between the chewy chocolate cookie from the sandwiches, sticky-rich hot fudge, gooey caramel, fluffy Cool Whip, and crunchy toffee bits on top, it all comes together.
+Each layer freezes into something that is clean sliced and keeps its shape.
+You can even make this the night before and forget about it.
+That is, until people start asking who brought the cake.

 This ice cream sandwich cake is one of those easy desserts for parties that comes together in less than 10 minutes.